 How to Get Organized for Filing 1099s

-The 2014 tax season is fast approaching, which means small-business owners who pay independent contractors must prepare to file 1099-MISCs.
-Like W-2s for full-time employees, 1099s for freelancers must be filed to the IRS — and mailed to the taxpayers who worked for you in 2013 — between Jan.
-1 and 31.
-You are generally required to submit a 1099 form for anyone who earned more than $600 from your company during 2013.
+The 2016 tax season is fast approaching, which means small-business owners who pay independent contractors must prepare to file 1099-MISCs.
+Like W-2s for full-time employees, 1099s for freelancers must be mailed to the taxpayers who worked for you in 2015 by February 1; you must file the 1099s with the IRS by February 29 if filing by paper or March 31 if filing electronically.
+You are generally required to submit a 1099 for anyone who earned more than $600 from your company during 2015.

 Don’t let the process complicate your already busy schedule.
 Here’s how to get organized and stay compliant year-round.

-1. Ask your contractor(s) to complete a W-9.
-As soon as you bring on a freelancer, ask her to complete and return a W-9 form.
+As soon as you bring on a freelancer, ask her to complete and return a W-9.
 The IRS requires you to collect this form from all independent contractors, and you’ll need to keep it on file for four years.
-Tip: Download Form W-9 [PDF] from the IRS website.
+Tip: Download Form W-9 from the IRS website.

-3. Maintain detailed records.
 If you don’t have an accountant, set up an effective system for tracking payments to contractors yourself.
-You could use services like Intuit Online Payroll, 1099 Central, or QuickBooks, or even use a basic spreadsheet.
+Accounting software like QuickBooks can help you maintain a database of contractors you’ve hired and use that information to create and send out 1099s.
 Tip: If you’re paying freelancers via a credit card or a third-party service such as PayPal, track those payments separately; recent IRS regulations mean you’ll need to exclude them from the 1099.
-Instead, they will be reported by the payment processor on form 1099-K.
+Instead, they will be reported by the payment processor on Form 1099-K.

-4. Pull it all together now.
 January can be a hectic time.
 Among other things, you’re required to get copies of tax forms to all employees and contractors by the end of the month.
-To avoid last-minute scrambling, costly errors, and amending your IRS filings, double-check that you have the most up-to-date information on file for everyone now.
+To avoid last-minute scrambling, costly errors and amending your IRS filings, double-check that you have the most up-to-date information on file for everyone now.
 Tip: Use an e-filing service to prepare your 1099s to avoid the hassle of handwriting and mailing them.

 Eva Nazarewicz is a business writer for Intuit and is passionate about solving small business problems.